3 min read

 In Cyprus, a significant portion of immovable property is jointly owned by two or more individuals.
-This usually arises through inheritance, equal-share donations, joint purchases etc. While co-ownership may seem fair and practical, in reality it often leads to serious complications including disputes, legal complications, and financial losses.
+This usually arises through inheritance, equal-share donations, joint purchases, etc. While co-ownership may seem fair and practical, in reality, it often leads to serious complications including disputes, legal complications, and financial losses.

 The more co-owners involved, the more complex and challenging the situation becomes.
 These issues are particularly common with inherited properties, where multiple heirs become co-owners.
 Instead of benefiting from their inheritance, families can find themselves entangled in costly and time-consuming legal battles.